aspose-words/Aspose.Words-API-References/english/net/aspose.words/document/ensureminimum/_index.md

 title: Document.EnsureMinimum
 linktitle: EnsureMinimum
 second_title: Aspose.Words for .NET API Reference
-description: Document method.
+description: Document EnsureMinimum method.
 If the document contains no sections creates one section with one paragraph in C#.
 type: docs
 weight: 580
 url: /net/aspose.words/document/ensureminimum/